-The Energy Policy Simulator (EPS) is a system dynamics model that assesses the effects of 58 energy and environmental policies on a variety of metrics, including the emissions of 12 pollutants; cash flow changes for government, industry, and consumers; the composition of the electricity generation fleet; the usage of various fuels; and social benefits from avoided public health impacts and climate damages.
-The model is designed to operate at national scale.
+The Energy Policy Simulator (EPS) is a system dynamics model that assesses the effects of numerous energy and environmental policies on a variety of metrics, including the emissions of 12 pollutants; cash flow changes for government, industry, and consumers; the composition of the electricity generation fleet; the usage of various fuels; lives saved from reduced particulate emissions; and more.
+The model is designed to operate at national scale, but versions for states/provinces and cities have also been created.
 It includes five major sectors: transportation, electricity supply, buildings, industry (including agriculture), and land use/forestry, each of which contains many variables and a variety of policies.
 It also has a number of other components that cover additional emissions sources or sinks, or which give the model additional capabilities.
-These include district heating, carbon capture and sequestration, research and development, fuels, and a variety of useful output metrics.
-The model reports outputs at annual intervals with an initial year of 2015 and a final year of 2030.
+These include district heating, carbon capture and sequestration, research and development, fuels, hydrogen supply, geoengineering, and a variety of useful output metrics.
+The model reports outputs at annual intervals.
 A customizable policy implementation schedule allows for policies to be phased in with any given level of stringency in any particular year, as desired by the user.

 Unlike many energy and economic computer models, the EPS does not construct a future business-as-usual (BAU) or reference scenario.
 Instead, it uses a BAU scenario (based on the results of other scientists’ studies and models) as input data.
 The EPS then modifies the BAU scenario in response to the policy settings selected by the user.
 This approach enables us to take advantage of the good work that has been done in this field while providing novel capabilities to analyze policy options that are immediately useful to policymakers and suggest specific policy actions that could be undertaken.
-(The electricity sector is an exception.
+(The electricity and transportation sectors are exceptions.
 Policies in the electricity sector can affect decisions about which types of power plants to build and how plants are dispatched, so a decision-making framework must be employed.
-The decisions made by this framework using BAU input data may result in outputs that are different from those of other models, so in order to ensure our policy case is identical to our BAU case when all of the policies are disabled, we need to run BAU input data through our decision-making logic to construct a BAU case.)
+The decisions made by this framework using BAU input data may result in outputs that are different from those of other models, so in order to ensure our policy case is identical to our BAU case when all of the policies are disabled, we need to run BAU input data through our decision-making logic to construct a BAU case.
+Similar reasoning applies to technology selection and use in the transportation sector.)

 There exist a variety of approaches to representing the economy and the energy system in a computer simulation.
 The EPS is based on a theoretical framework called “system dynamics.”
 As the name suggests, this approach views the processes of energy use and the economy as an open, ever-changing, non-equilibrium system.
 This may be contrasted with approaches such as computable general equilibrium (CGE) models, which regard the economy as an equilibrium system subject to exogenous shocks, or disaggregated technology-based models, which focus on the potential efficiency gains or emissions reductions that could be achieved by upgrading specific types of equipment.